AtlasCUMC/Polygenic-risk-score-CALculation-PrsCAL--pipeline/README.md

 1. PrsCAL can be used to calculate PRS for a equation you get from first Two Steps of LDpred

-2. PrsCAL can be also used for PRS summary statistics calculations: Such as odds ratios per statdation divisions, p-values, area under curve (AUC), percentile, such as Top 20% vs 80% percentetc,...,
+2. PrsCAL can be also used for PRS summary statistics calculations: Such as odds ratios per statdation divisions, p-values, area under curve (AUC), percentile, such as Top 20% vs 80%,...,